Chapter 5: The Seal and the Mark

 They’re telling you what their mark is.

-They admit they changed God's law.
-They admit the Bible doesn't authorize it.
-They claim this change proves their authority supersedes Scripture.
+They admit the change.
+They admit that the Bible doesn’t authorize it.
+They claim that this proves their authority supersedes Scripture.
 They call it their identifying mark.

 And Revelation 13 warns humanity not to receive the beast’s mark.